• Skip to main content

 Lupine Flower Fields in the East Bay Hills

-This year, I also found brilliant yellow lupine flower fields in the East Bay hills!
+In 2022, I also found brilliant yellow lupine flower fields in the East Bay hills!
 This is the first time I’ve seen yellow lupines and they are so amazing!
+What an amazing vision, with a blanket of delicate yellow flowers, especially beautiful during golden hour (just before sunset).
 Which do you prefer – purple or yellow lupines?
 I honestly love both so much!
-These lupines were found along a ridge trail in San Ramon in early April.
+These lupines were found along the Tassajara Ridge Trail in San Ramon in early April.

 Other Places to See Lupines in Northern California